 Disruptive noise during sleep can cause changes in heart rate that suggest the sleeper is experiencing semi-awakenings.
-In a New York City survey, 64% of respondents said noise disturbed their sleep at least once a week.
-Globally, transportation sounds like cars and planes are considered a major contributor to poor sleep, with possible health ramifications.
+Transportation sounds like cars and planes are considered a major contributor to poor sleep, with possible health ramifications.
 Researchers are hopeful that the steady hum of white noise might reduce a sleeper’s sensitivity to unpredictable noises from the environment.

 How To Choose a White Noise Machine

-- Machine or App: One of the first decisions to make when seeking out white noise is whether you would prefer a stand-alone white noise machine or a white noise app.
-A machine tends to be larger and more expensive, but it might come with better sound quality.
-A machine is a better choice if you prefer to sleep far from your phone.
-An app could be more convenient while traveling, since it does not require you to bring any additional devices with you.
+- Machine or app: A white noise machine tends to be larger and more expensive, but it might come with better sound quality.
+A smartphone app could be more convenient while traveling, since it does not require you to bring any additional devices with you.

-- Cost: Consider your budget.
-Some white noise apps offer a free or very low-cost version.
-White noise machine prices vary greatly, with the lower-priced machines costing around $20 and the higher-end options costing more than $100.
+- Cost: Some white noise apps offer a free or very low-cost version.
+White noise machine prices vary greatly, though many options cost between $50 and $100.

-- Sleep Timer: Most white noise machines have some type of sleep timer, but their functionality varies.
-Read the details about how the machines you are considering allow you to control the timer function.
-Some allow the user to program in any amount of time, while others have pre-set blocks of time you can choose from.
+- Sleep timer: Most white noise machines have some type of sleep timer, but their functionality varies.
+Some allow the user to program in any amount of time, while others have preset blocks of time you can choose from.

-- Other Sounds: If you have never used white noise to help you sleep before, consider opting for a white noise machine or app that also has other sound options, in case you find you do not enjoy falling asleep to white noise.
-White noise machines and apps often offer other broadband sounds, like pink and brown noise, in addition to soothing nature soundscapes.
+- Other sounds: If you have never used white noise to help you sleep before, consider opting for a white noise machine or app that also has other sleep sounds, in case you find you do not enjoy falling asleep to white noise.

 Setting Your White Noise Machine Volume